 - 28.1 Licence holders have been effective in ensuring that patrons do not smoke within their premises.
-However, at times other issues can arise in the area around licensed premises such as noise nuisance, litter, disorder, obstruction of footways and smoke drift into neighbouring residences or back into the licensed premises. - 28.2 The Board expects licence holders to have regard to good practice to ensure that patrons do not create a nuisance or disturbance for neighbouring residents.
+However, at times other issues can arise in the area around licensed premises such as noise nuisance, litter, disorder, obstruction of footways and smoke drift into neighbouring residences or back into the licensed premises. - 28.2 The Board appreciates that smokers have a right to smoke in outdoor areas, but expects licence holders to have regard to good practice to ensure that patrons do not create a nuisance or disturbance for neighbouring residents.
 This includes noise arising as a result of patrons smoking outside the premises, smoke drift and litter becoming a nuisance to members of the public and obstructions that may be caused as a result of patrons standing in public areas.
-Good practice includes regular checks of outdoor areas to preserve the peace, dissuade antisocial behaviour and also identify when there is a need to clean up and deposit litter into a suitable waste receptacle.
+Good practice includes regular checks of outdoor areas to preserve the peace, dissuade anti-social behaviour and identify when there is a need to clean up and deposit litter into a suitable waste receptacle.
 Cigarette ends and any other rubbish must not be swept into the roadway/gutter.
 Such practice will be considered a breach of the licensing objective of preventing public nuisance. - 28.3 The Board expects residents of neighbouring properties to show a degree of tolerance and understanding towards nearby businesses and licensed premises particularly in town centres.